How do I install Procreate brushes?

 I apologize for the inconvenience!
 Send me an email including the email address you used to purchase previously and I'll give you access to your purchases again.

-No. Procreate brushes cannot be used on a computer.
+No. Procreate brushes cannot be used on a computer nor can they be used with Photoshop.

 Can I use the brushes commercially and for any end product?

-Yes, you can use it commercially for any end use.
-Do not resell or redistribute the brushes.
+Yes, you can use them commercially for any end use.
+However, do not resell or redistribute the brushes.

 Is there a way to save all of my purchases so I can re-download brushes?